A Green Contractor Talks Bathroom Mold

 The last thing that you want to deal with when buying, selling or living in a house is mold, especially in the visible areas like the bathroom.

-As a green contractor, our clients expect us to build in such a way so mold never appears, however some houses already have a mold problem before we even start the project.
+Our clients expect us, as green contractors, to build in such a way so mold never appears, however some houses already have a mold problem before we even start the project.

 Not only are our clients concerned about mold, members on home improvement forums such as Hometalk.com have the same question: “How do I kill the mold in my bathroom?”

 Unfortunately, the “knee jerk” response that most people offer as a suggestion is to try to kill the mold with bleach.
-This common perception of dealing with mold can cause it to spread and also does not deal with the cause of the problem.
+This common perception of dealing with mold can cause it to spread and also does not eliminate the cause of the problem.

 What is mold and why is mold growing on the walls and other surfaces of the bathroom in the first place?
 Mold is a fungus and is nature’s way of breaking organic matter down so new like can emerge.